vpchar/rock-papper-scissors/README.md

 # To Do:
 *(bug) Settings -> Save/Defaults should it clear the current board?
 Or not?
 Changing rules in between moves...
 *(warning) Why it looks clumzy in Safari?
+*(warning) Settings are not User-friendly in the "rules" section; better use combo-box instead of text field.